xtream1101/devscript/docs/reference/development.md

 3. Set up the database:

-    ```bash
         # Start the local postgres db
         just db-start

         # Create and upgrade the database to the latest migration
         alembic upgrade head

         # For future database changes:
         # Create a new migration after modifying models
         alembic revision --autogenerate -m "Description of changes"

         # Apply the new migration
         alembic upgrade head
-    ```

 4. Setup Env vars